A poison ivy rash is caused by an allergic reaction to poison ivy, a three-leaf plant common in the United States.

 Poison ivy rashes are the most common allergic reactions in the United States.
 Classic symptoms include redness, itching, blisters, and swelling.
 Generally, the rash goes away after one to three weeks.

-You can try apple cider vinegar as a way to reduce the symptoms of poison ivy rash.
+Apple cider vinegar is often touted as a natural home remedy for reducing the symptoms of poison ivy rash.
 It’s said to provide relief by drying up the rash.
-It can be used as an astringent, compress, or spray.
-However, the relief is usually temporary, so you may need to keep reapplying it.
-Apple cider vinegar may also cause skin irritation.
+However, the relief will most likely be temporary, and apple cider vinegar may cause skin irritation.